dipto104/ChatApplication/README.md

-# Snappy - Professional Real-time Chat Application
+# Chat - Professional Real-time Chat Application

-Snappy is a high-end, real-time messaging platform inspired by the professional aesthetics of **Telegram** and **Facebook Messenger**.
+Chat is a high-end, real-time messaging platform inspired by the professional aesthetics of **Telegram** and **Facebook Messenger**.
 Built with the modern MERN-like stack where data is powered by **PostgreSQL** and real-time interactions are handled by **Socket.io**.

 ## ✨ Key Features